d8corp/innet-dom/README.md

 [← back](#index)

-With `innet`, you can completely avoid the traditional component approach while still having state management available.
+With `innet`, you can avoid the traditional component-based approach while still having access to state management.

-State management is based on [watch-state](https://github.com/d8corp/watch-state)
+State management is powered by [watch-state](https://github.com/d8corp/watch-state)

-To bind state to content, use `State`, `Cache` or a function as the content.
+To bind state to content, use `State`, `Cache`, or a function as the content.

 Turn back `index.html` and modify `app.tsx`
 ```typescript jsx